 If an absentee voter wants to use the U.S. Postal Service to mail their ballot in, they should do so today.
 There are only a few days remaining for the ballot to make it to the county board office.

-If a voter is unable to put their ballot into the mail today, they still have options.
+If a voter (see note at the end for special rules for voters displaced by Helene) is unable to put their ballot into the mail today, they still have options.

 The voter or their near relative can: